efsalvarenga/CV/index.md

-- 12 years' experience in Oil & Energy, capturing in-depth commercial awareness across E&P, refining, utilities and new energies.
+- 12 years' experience and passionate about Oil & Energy, capturing in-depth commercial awareness across E&P, refining, utilities and new energies.
 - Skilful in slicing and dicing complex problems into manageable sub-components.
 - My engineering background is supported by further academic education in operational research and management sciences.
-- Up-to-date with current petroleum data science tools, through SPE, academic, industry papers and self-development.
+- Curious with current petroleum data science tools, up-to-date through SPE, academic, industry papers and self-development.
 - Out of the office I enjoy spending time with my family, powerlifting, trekking and cycling.

 [comment]: # (I am skilful in slicing and communicating complex problems into modularised sub-components)